 Learning by Praying and Doing

-Each year a course is provided for both young people and adults seeking to prepare for Baptism and Confirmation or Confirmation (if baptised already).
-Watch for news of the next date for a Confirmation and the dates for young people and adults to start their preparation for Confirmation.
+Each year a course is provided for both young people and adults seeking to prepare for Confirmation.
+Watch for news of the next date for Confirmation.

 All those who would like to be Baptised or Confirmed should let a member of the clergy team know.
-Registration takes place in January- February each year to begin in March.

 Lancaster Priory Church works to encourage a safe environment for children – see our Safeguarding policy here.

 Following a change to the wedding registration of couples, after 400...Read More...